ovh/svfs/README.md

 ### Large objects

 If an Object has a size greater than 5 GB, it requires segmentation either as Dynamic Large Object or Static Large Object, in order to be stored in Swift.
 SVFS only supports DLO and requires segments to be stored within a container honoring the naming convention `<container_name>_segments` where `<container_name>` is the name of the container intended to store the manifest file.
+When uploading a large file this container will be created if missing.

 Segments size can be adjusted with option `--os-segment-size`, it defaults to 256MB.